Leon Breitling started Breiling SA over 130 years ago in 1884.

 This model has been a central pillar for the company for more than three decades.
 It debuted in 1985 and was a popular choice among aircraft pilots.
 Breitling has continuously updated the watch's aesthetics and design with an occasional retro-theme to contrast its state-of-the-art Swiss interior.

 All your favorite Breitling products, including the Aerospace Evo, can be found at breitling.com.
 That includes lines such as the Navitimer, Superocean Heritage, and Premier, plus the Aviator 8, which debuted in 2019.
 The company website is also the go-to source for service and maintenance needs.

-Additionally, you can find the Breitling Aerospace Evo on Amazon and from other authorized retailers.
+Additionally, you can find this watch on Amazon and from other authorized retailers.
 Make sure retailers have the appropriate certification before shopping to ensure the watches are authentic.
-The Swiss manufacturer also hundreds of stores across the United States, including locations in Las Vegas, Denver, Chicago, New York, and Houston.
+The Swiss manufacturer also have hundreds of stores across the United States, including locations in Las Vegas, Denver, Chicago, New York, and Houston.